CHAPTER 4: HOW TO GET OFF GAS

 Direct PV

-While some direct PV systems are sold as a controller and you supply your own solar array, others are sold as a complete package of solar array and inverter to simplify installation and ensure the system complies to safety standards.
+While some direct PV systems are sold as a controller and you supply your own solar array, others are sold as a complete package of solar array and inverter to simplify installation and ensure the system complies with safety standards.

 At present, very few solar installers/ electricians will have wired electric direct PV systems, so you will need to use the installer recommended by the system supplier.
 Installers must account for specific safety requirements in Australian standards.
 When using direct PV systems with a mains pressure tank it is important that the controller is also an inverter so that the element is fed AC power, as standard water tank thermostats are designed to switch AC and using them with DC directly can cause them to fail.
 Without a functioning thermostat, the tank’s pressure relief valve becomes your only defence against an exploding tank.
 Direct PV systems that produce DC output must not be connected to a mains pressure tank, only to open-vented tanks, and not via any installed thermostat.